Math Review & Preparation

 Interested in assessing your current level of math?

-The following links are to UC San Diego's Mathematics Diagnostic Testing Project and will give you a good idea on how you will score on De Anza's Placement Test.
+The following links are to UC San Diego's Mathematics Diagnostic Testing Project that will give you a good idea of your current math skills, and help you determine areas that are useful to review.

 Mathematical Analysis Readiness Test will test your knowledge in algebra I, II and geometry.
 This test is not used by De Anza College for formal assessment, but it may help you see if you're ready for intermediate college-level math, i.e. Math 10, 11, 41, 44 or 46.

 Calculus Readiness Test will test your knowledge in college algebra and trigonometry, or precalculus.
 This test is not used by De Anza College for formal assessment, but it may help you see if you're ready for advanced college-level math, i.e. Math 43 or Math 1A.